 It's believed Sony will increase its focus on the subscription-based PlayStation Now cloud gaming platform and its Remote Play feature too.

 Microsoft and Sony recently announced that they're working together on cloud computing technologies, which will almost certainly give a boost to PlayStation Now.
-Until now the platform has been incomplete as far as top gaming titles go and there have been issues with lag and disconnects.
+To date, the platform has been incomplete as far as top gaming titles go and there have been issues with lag and disconnects.

-Sony also filed a patent back in 2014 for a service whereby PlayStation games on the platform could be streamed to user devices other than the console itself; something to rival the upcoming Google Stadia and Microsoft xCloud platforms.
+Sony also filed a patent back in 2014 for a service where PlayStation games on the platform could be streamed to user devices other than the console itself - something to rival the upcoming Google Stadia and Microsoft xCloud platforms.

 Sony is looking to 5G technology to help out while gaming on the move with Remote Play.
 The service currently allows players to stream games from their consoles to other devices such as tablets, mobiles and the handheld PS Vita.
 However, this might be bundled in as part of an all-new online platform.

 Another interesting part of the connectivity proposal is that it could link players up to a voice assistant.
 Rumours are that Sony is working on a service which can provide in-game help including whereabouts of game objects as well as hints and tips.
 If applied with the proper contextual cues, it should be far more efficient than a separate internet search.
 "Ok, PlayStation.
 Give me the cheat codes!"

 As for 4K gaming, an anonymous tipster recently suggested that the PS5 might 'struggle' to run 4K games at 60fps.
 The same leaker also claimed that the PS5 could be saddled with 'fake' 4K games, featuring scenes that the console would have to upscale from a lower resolution to native 4K resolution.